shenlei149/shenlei149.github.io/docs/Reading/English/WorldHistory/Part1/01-The-Dry-Bones-Speak.md

 * cannibal: a person who eats human flesh, or an animal that eats the flesh of animals of its own type. 食人肉者；同类相食的动物。
 * marrow: soft tissue containing a lot of fat in the centre of a bone. 髓，骨髓。

+### Homo erectus: A Worldwide Wanderer
+The next of these prehistoric hominid species to be unearthed - the most widespread, and the closest to modern humans - was Homo erectus ("upright human").
+Examples of this species were discovered in widely dispersed locations throughout the eastern hemisphere and first named according to the locations in which they were found.
+Later anthropologists recognized the similarities among them, named them collectively Homo erectus, and traced their migration patterns from their earliest home in Africa to new habitats across Asia.

+In 1891, Eugene Dubois (1858-1940), a surgeon in the Dutch army in Java, Indonesia, was exploring for fossils.
+Employing the labor of convicts in Dutch prisons, along the bank of the Solo River, he discovered a cranium with a brain capacity of 900cc (compared to the modern human average of 1,400cc), a molar, and a femur.
+Dubois claimed to have discovered Pithecanthropus erectus, or ape-man.
+This find , widely referred to as Java Man, as the first early hominid discovered outside Europe.
+Dubois's Java Man forced scholars to consider the theories of the evolution of humans more seriously and to understand the process in a global context.

+* cranium: the hard bone case that gives an animal's or a human's head its shape and protects the brain. 颅，头颅；头盖骨。
+* molar: one of the large teeth at the back of the mouth in humans and some other animals used for crushing and chewing food. 臼齿，磨牙。
+* femur: the long bone in the upper part of the leg. 股骨。

+In 1929, in the vast Zhoukoudian cave, 30 miles from Beijing, Chinese archaeologists discovered a 500,000-year-old skullcap.
+In the next few years, in this fossil-rich cave, the discovered 14 omre fossil skulls and the remains of some 40 individuals, whom they dated to 600,000 to 200,000 years ago.
+The cave seems to have been the home of a band of hunters, who lived in a forested, grassy, riverine area and who ate plants as well as animals, such as bison and deer.
+Remaining bones and ash indicate their ability to use fire for light and cooking.
+With a brain capacity ranging from 775 to 1,300cc and a height up to 5 feet 6 inches, anatomically Beijing Man was almost identical to Java Man.
+About a decade later, further excavation in Java turned up the nearly complete skull of one hominid and the skeletons of some 40 others who had lived 100,000 to 900,000 years ago.
+Anthropologists soon recognized similarities between Java Man and Beijing Man, and classified them collectively under the name Homo erectus.
+The 40 skeletons from Java represent one-third of all the Homo erectus skeletons uncovered to this day in the entire world.
+Those in the Zhoukoudian cave represent another third.
+The most complete skeleton we have of Homo erectus was discovered, however, in Africa, in 1984, on the shores of Lake Turkana, Kenya.

+* riverine: relating to or found on a river or rivers, or the banks of a river. 河流的；河上的；在河岸的。
+* anatomically: related to the human body and how its parts are arranged. 解剖学地，身体比例上地。
+* excavation: the act of removing earth that is covering very old objects buried in the ground in order to discover things about the past.（古物的）发掘。

+### The Search Shifts to Africa

+#### Homo habilis

+#### Australopithecus afarensis